 Give credit when credit is due.
 The first prerequisite for a productive disciplinary conversation is that it be an exception to the usual pattern of praise and recognition.
 Put another way: Disciplinary actions should be only a small number of a leader’s formal contacts with employees.
-Most workers are competent, well intentioned, and self-disciplined.
-If you provide feedback only, or even primarily, when they stumble, you’re missing out on a signal opportunity to motivate them.
-Psychologists have long known that positive reinforcement is the most effective method of affecting conduct.
+Most employees are competent, well intentioned, and self-disciplined.
+If you provide feedback only, or even primarily, when they stumble, you’re missing out on a significant opportunity.
+We have long known that positive reinforcement is the most effective method of affecting conduct.
 Make a point to tell your people when they’ve done something right — even if that something is relatively minor.
 Do it right after the commendable act, and do it regularly.

 If they’re consistently performing below your expectations, let them know that too.

 It might seem obvious to you, the leader, that an employee’s performance is sub par — but does the employee know it?
-In the absence of regular feedback and suggestions for how to improve, many people tend to believe they’re better than they truly are.
+In the absence of regular feedback and suggestions, most people tend to believe they’re better than they truly are.
 A recent study found that fully eighty percent of American men thought they were in the top ten percent of all men when it came to athletic ability.

 Communicate company rules well in advance.
 Too often, management prefers to leave its disciplinary policy unspoken, perhaps fearing it will appear unfriendly and overly ready to penalize.
-But the majority of employees, who will never be disciplined, may actually be heartened to know that there are some boundaries you don’t step over.
-If they perceive that the company will act firmly in the face of poor behavior, they may be relieved that they won’t have to carry the load for poor performers.
+But the majority of employees, who will never be disciplined, will be heartened to know there are some boundaries you don’t step over.
+If they perceive the company will act firmly in the face of poor behavior, they will be relieved they won’t have to carry the load for poor performers.

 When a Problem Occurs —